You are currently viewing Myanmar Cuisine: A Complete Guide to Traditional Burmese Food

 Nan Gyi Thoke: Burmese Noodle Salad

-Nan Gyi Thoke is a comforting noodle salad made with thick rice noodles, curry sauce, fried onions, and boiled eggs.
-It is rich, filling, and mildly spicy, often served for breakfast or lunch.
+Nan Gyi Thoke is a popular Burmese noodle salad made with thick rice noodles and a flavorful curry sauce.
+The dish also includes fried onions and boiled eggs.

 Popular Street Foods in Myanmar